This post describes steps one can take to install additional printer drivers in Ubuntu Linux.

 HP Linux Imaging and Printing System (ver.
 3.17.11) HPLIP Installer ver.
 5.1 Copyright (c) 2001-15 HP Development Company, LP This software comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to distribute it under certain conditions.
 See COPYING file for more details.
 Installer log saved in: hplip-install_Sun-19-Nov-2017_11:23:08.log note: Defaults for each question are maked with a '*'.
 Press to accept the default. error: ubuntu-17.10 version is not supported, so all dependencies may not be installed.
 However trying to install using ubuntu-17.04 version packages.
 Press 'y' to continue auto installation.
 Press 'n' to quit auto installation(y=yes, n=no*): y

-Then a to choose the automatic installation mode
+Then choose the automatic installation mode

 INSTALLATION MODE ----------------- Automatic mode will install the full HPLIP solution with the most common options.
 Custom mode allows you to choose installation options to fit specific requirements.
 Please choose the installation mode (a=automatic*, c=custom, q=quit): y